Roshanell/Codewars/README.md

 <h2> Lessons Learned: </h2>

 No matter what your experience level, being an engineer means continuously learning.
-Not being able to answer a question is fine but, you must ensure that you take the initaite to improve.
+Not being able to answer a question is fine but, you must ensure that you take the initative to improve.